SomeGuyWhoLovesCoding/Zenith-FNF-Public/readme.md

 # Welcome!

-This engine offers cross-platform performance esque gameplay experience in mind and has support for CPPIA scripting as the modpack allowing you to embed your bitmaps, sounds, or just simply text files.
+This engine offers a cross-platform performance-esque gameplay experience in mind and has an entire modpacking system allowing you to embed your bitmaps, sounds, or just text files.

 **WARNING: This project won't be fully compatible with MacOS as it's still untested!!!**

-**Also, we recommend you to use latest haxe.**
+**Also, we recommend you use the latest version of haxe.**

 To compile on HL, [read this.](https://haxe.org/manual/target-hl-getting-started.html)